 3 Meniscus Implant Surgery Considerations

-A new treatment option for meniscus knee pain is available in select European markets.
-The NUsurface® Implant is the first “artificial meniscus,” and it is made of medical-grade plastic and inserted into the knee through a small incision.
-The NUsurface® Implant is not meant to completely eliminate the need for knee replacement later in life, but to offer an alternative to treat knee pain and keep patients active until much more invasive knee surgery is indicated.
+Before getting knee replacement surgery, you should first consider a new treatment option for meniscus knee pain that’s available in select European markets.
+The NUsurface® Meniscus Implant is the first “artificial meniscus” that is made of medical-grade plastic and inserted into the knee through a small incision.
+The implant is not meant to completely eliminate the need for knee replacement later in life, but to offer an alternative to treat knee pain and keep patients active until much more invasive knee surgery is indicated.
 By giving patients an additional step on the path toward knee replacement, the NUsurface® implant can potentially reduce the need for more invasive, revision knee replacement surgery, in which the old knee replacement implant is removed and replaced with a larger one.